Articles

 Wellness

-What Is Anaphylaxis and Why Is It So Dangerous?
+What Is Anaphylaxis and Why It Matters?

 Anaphylaxis is not “just an allergic reaction.”
 It is a whole-body emergency that can rapidly affect breathing, blood pressure, and the airway.
 This article explains what anaphylaxis looks like and why every minute matters.